vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 At this point, ChatGPT has come way off.
 It failed to recognize that the product of two prime numbers will have those prime numbers as divisors.
-Then it came up with incorrect examples of prime numbers 15 and 77, even though it's constructing those numbers by multiplying the divisors!
+Then it came up with incorrect examples of prime numbers 15 and 77, even though it constructed those numbers by multiplying the divisors!

 And then ChatGPT volunteered further incorrect information about the